JetBrains/guide/site/go/tutorials/bookstore_rest_api/interfaces_crud/index.md

 ```

 Before going ahead, we will be creating a utility file
-which can shared across the application.
+which will be used across the application.

-utils.go
+`utils.go`

 ![utils](./images/utils.png)